GlaDioTGTV/Unity3dKeyPad/README.md

 3. **Add the Keypad to Your Scene**:
    - Drag the keypad prefab into your scene.
-   - Attach the `KeyPadUI` script to a GameObject if it's not already attached.
+   - Add the `KeyPad Panel` prefab script to a Canva if not already added.

 4. **Customize the Keypad**:
    - Set the desired code length and correct code via the inspector.